jaycynth/jaycynth/README.md

 # Hi there 👋 I am Juliana Cynthia
-I'm an **Android Developer** and **DevSecOps Professional**.
+I'm a **Software Developer** and **DevSecOps Professional**.
 I combine over 6 years of experience in mobile app development with a deep focus on secure software practices.
 I’m passionate about integrating security into every phase of the development lifecycle.

 ## 👨‍💻 About Me
 - 🔐 Bridging the gap between **Development**, **Security**, and **Operations** to deliver secure and high-performing applications.